webtempest/meteor-boilerplate/README.md

 ### If you want a loader

-This is a local package.
-It basically is a copy of [meteor-auto-nprogress](https://github.com/settinghead/meteor-auto-nprogress/blob/master/auto-nprogress.js), but differs in that I modified nprogress a bit to make is compatible with Meteoric ([my PR for nprogress](https://github.com/rstacruz/nprogress/pull/128/files)).
+This is a local package (located in the `/packages` folder).
+It basically is a copy of [meteor-auto-nprogress](https://github.com/settinghead/meteor-auto-nprogress/blob/master/auto-nprogress.js), but differs in that I modified the nprogress JS lib a bit to make it compatible with Meteoric ([my PR for nprogress](https://github.com/rstacruz/nprogress/pull/128/files)).

-Basically shows a progress bar on the top of the screen like YouTube while subscriptions load.
+Basically this shows a progress bar on the top of the screen like YouTube while subscriptions load so you don't have to worry about spinners.
 Loader used: http://ricostacruz.com/nprogress

 ```
 meteor add mplatts:meteor-loader